 The data sets used to model the incandescent system's parts and materials come from ecoinvent.
-Defra (2009) used proxy data for materials not available in ecoinvent or other publicly-available data or databases.
+U.K Department for Environment, Food and Rural Affairs (2009) used proxy data for materials not available in ecoinvent or other publicly-available data or databases.
 These proxies were also used for BIRDS, and are indicated in the table notes.
 Raw materials are modeled as transported to the manufacturing plant via diesel truck an assumed average distance of 805 km (500 mi).